The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: The Effect of Cash Windfalls on Fertility

 In sum, our results demonstrate a positive effect of cash windfalls on fertility.
-Since lottery wins generate a clean resource shock that does not confound with other factors, this feature allows us to verify that the positive relationship between lifetime income (wealth) and fertility is causal.
-The positive income/wealth effect is consistent with the central proposition from the neoclassical economic theory of fertility that children are normal goods, as proposed by Gary Becker \citep{becker1960economic,becker1965theory}.
+The positive income/wealth effect is consistent with the central proposition made by the neoclassical economic theory of fertility, in that children are normal goods, as proposed by Gary \citet{becker1960economic,becker1965theory}.